-As an increase in global mean temperature of 1.5 °C to 2 °C can hardly be avoided, even under the RCP 2.6 climate scenarios IPCC (2013), this study focuses on temperature change.
-This RCP scenario predicts only small changes of annual precipitation levels for temperate regions.
+As an increase in global mean temperature of $1.5\,^{\circ}$ C to $2\,^{\circ}$ C can hardly be avoided, even under the RCP 2.6 climate scenarios (IPCC, 2013), this study focuses on temperature change.
+This RCP scenario predicts only small changes in annual precipitation levels for temperate regions.
 Hence, our approach focuses only on the effect of temperature change on wood production.
-However, this might be critical for analysis of strong temperature changes (e.g. RCP 8.5), which will result in an increase of droughts and changes in the annual temperature cycles and a strong change in CO_2 .
-Such more complex scenarios should be analyzed in future studies.
+However, this might be critical for the analysis of strong temperature changes (e.g. RCP 8.5) which will result in an increased incidence of drought and changes in the annual temperature cycles and a strong change in CO_2 .
+Such more complex scenarios should be analysed in future studies.
 Further, we neglect the effect of time lags (e.g. bud building in the previous year).
-However, it is possible to extent the used time series to analyze the behaviour of the forest over longer time periods and study not only productivity, but also effects on regeneration or mortality.
+However, it is possible to extend the used time series to analyse the behaviour of the forest over longer time periods and study not only productivity, but also effects on regeneration or mortality.

-To characterize the annual cycles of temperature we used two variables: mean annual temperature (MAT) and inter annual temperature amplitude (Q95).
+To characterise the annual temperature cycles we used two variables: mean annual temperature and intra-annual temperature amplitude.
 Both variables can be varied independently.
-In case of higher MAT we observe an elongation of the vegetation period.
+In case of higher mean annual temperature we observe an elongation of the vegetation period.
 This leads to higher forest productivity (if other resources are not limiting (Luo, 2007) and explains why SI{MAT} is often positive.
 However, warmer summer temperatures can also lead to a decline in wood production due to an increase in respiration.
-In case of increasing Q95, more days with extreme temperatures will occur in a year.
-Thus, an increase of 1 $^{\circ}C^{-1}$ of Q95 will increase respiration more strongly compared to an increase of 1 $^{\circ}C^{-1}$ of MAT.
-Hence, the increase of Q95 has normally negative effects on the productivity (negative SI values).
+In case of increasing intra-annual temperature amplitude, more days with extreme temperatures will occur in a year.
+Thus, an increase of 1 $^{\circ}C^{-1}$ of intra-annual temperature amplitude will increase respiration more strongly compared to an increase of 1 $^{\circ}C^{-1}$ of mean annual temperature.
+Hence, the increase of intra-annual temperature amplitude normally has negative effects on the productivity (negative SI values).

-The temperature sensitivity values obtained here are in the same range as that found for temperate ecosystems in heating experiments (Lu et al., 2013, $4.4 \pm 2.2 \,\%$ °C $^{-1}$).
+The temperature sensitivity values obtained here are in the same range as those found for temperate ecosystems in heating experiments (Lu et al., 2013, $4.4 \pm 2.2 \%$ °C-1).
 Within the 16 analysed studies reviewed by Lu et al. (2013), the experimental plots show almost identical environmental conditions (soil, radiation, and precipitation) and species composition.
 To heat the plots, greenhouses or infrared heaters were used.
-Another study, based on natural forest stands in New Zealand, found an AWP increase between 5 and 20 % °C $^{-1}$ for forest, assuming no change in forest structure and species composition Coomes et al. (2014).
-The analysed plots were spread all over New Zeeland, and warmer temperatures coincide with higher radiation Mackintosh (2016).
+Another study, based on natural forest stands in New Zealand, found an AWP increase of between 5 and 20 % °C -1 for forest, assuming no change in forest structure and species composition (Coomes et al., 2014).
+The analysed plots were spread throughout New Zealand, and warmer temperatures coincide with higher radiation (Mackintosh, 2016).
 Hence, the analysed temperature effect also includes the influence of radiation.
-In our setting, however, the influence of temperature is independent from radiation Lu et al. (2013, as in).
-We also found a good correlation between SI values derived from growth measurements of the German forest inventory and simulated SI values based on the forest factory (Appendix A3 Fig. A3 & A4).
+In our setting, however, the influence of temperature is independent of radiation (Lu et al., 2013, as in).
+We also found a good correlation between SI values derived from growth measurements of the German forest inventory and simulated SI values based on the forest factory (Appendix A3 Fig. A3 & 3).